StevenMMortimer/rdfp/README.md

 options(rdfp.client_secret = "Th1s1sMyC1ientS3cr3t")

 # this function will use the options set above and
-# cache an oauth token in the working directory
+# cache an OAuth token in the working directory
 # the token will be refreshed when necessary
 dfp_auth()
 ```